huangyuan9811/CS311-Computer-Organization/final_prep.md

 2. Multi-level cache
     * L1 and L2 cache
+    * L1 cache focuses on reducing the hit time and L2 cache focuses on reducing the miss rate
+    * So, L1 cache tends to be small while L2 cache tend to have high associativity
     * Helps to decrease the AMAT

 ### How to improve cache performance
 * Cache performance measured by AMAT
     * AMAT = Hit time + miss rate * miss penalty
+* And also counting the CPI_stall
+    * CPI_stall = CPI_ideal + miss rate * miss penalty
 1. Reduce the miss rate
     * Larger cache
     * Increase associativity